Lani274/tutorial-flask-login/README.md

 This minimal Flask application launches the webserver.
 The result is a Flask-powered "Hello, World!" web app.

 *What you see in the code:*
 *@app.route()* is a Python decorator.
 Decorators take functions, extend them and return, so that a function can basically return a function (vgl.
 Python Decorators Introduction - Python Tutorial n.d.).
 The most common use in Flask is to specify the URL route with that.
+Every route is a certain page in the web app.

 Save the changes with *Ctrl+S*.
 Click into your terminal and type